Grab Holdings Limited (GRAB)'s latest performance is not what we had anticipated

 Sponsored

-While this was happening, its average annual earnings per share was recorded -32.20%.
+Meanwhile, its annual earnings per share averaged -32.20%.
 With a float of $2.77 billion, this company’s outstanding shares have now reached $3.85 billion.

 The extent of productivity of a business whose workforce counts for 8834 workers is very important to gauge.